Towards Building Multilingual Language Model for Medicine: Methodology

 \section{Methodology}

-In this part, we will introduce our methodology in detail.
-Specifically, in Sec.~\ref{sec:MMedC}, we introduce the construction pipeline for MMedC.
-In Sect.~\ref{sec:train}, we describe the auto-regressive training procedure.
-In Sect.~\ref{sec:MMedB}, we discuss the new multilingual medical benchmark, MMedBench, including its curation procedure, evaluation settings and metrics.
+In this part, we provide details on our methodology.
+Specifically, in Section~\ref{sec:MMedC}, we introduce the construction pipeline for MMedC.
+In Section~\ref{sec:train}, we describe the auto-regressive training procedure.
+In Section~\ref{sec:MMedB}, we discuss the new multilingual medical benchmark, MMedBench, including its curation procedure, evaluation settings and metrics.